-- During the trip planning process, schools and groups should communicate to the tour operator any health and safety guidelines being implemented at their school or for travel. - The school and group should strongly consider adding traveler cancellation insurance when planning your tour. - Schools and groups should verify all travelers are healthy prior to your tour.
-This could include advanced COVID-19 testing, health questionnaires, temperatures checks, et cetera. - Schools and groups should remind all travelers: - o Do not travel if you are ill or if you have been around someone with COVID-19 in the past 14 days. - o Bring masks. - o Bring hand sanitizer that is at least 60% alcohol based.
+- During the trip planning process, schools and groups should communicate to the tour operator any health and safety guidelines being implemented at their school for travel. - The school and group should strongly consider adding traveler cancellation insurance when planning your tour. - Schools and groups should verify all travelers are healthy prior to your tour.
+This could include advanced COVID-19 testing, health questionnaires, temperatures checks, et cetera. - Schools and groups should remind all travelers: - Do not travel if you are ill or if you have been around someone with COVID-19 in the past 14 days. - Bring masks. - Bring hand sanitizer that is at least 60% alcohol based.